deveshm/connormcgarr.github.io/_posts/2019-05-06-Admin-Express-0day.md

 Recall from above that we saved the old stack pointer in `ECX`.
 We can use another subtraction method to do this.
 We will use a `MOV` instruction to move `ECX` into `ESP`.

-This is what the exploit looks like [now](https://www.exploit-db.com/exploits/46805)

 Here is the final exploit visually:

 ```console